jbush001/DrawWaveform/README.md

   Note that the clock will be drawn automatically.

 _name_ __newsignal__<br>
-  Starts a new waveform (signal) with the specified name
+  Starts a new signal with the specified name

 _value_ _numclocks_ __drawbit__<br>
   Draws a single bit waveform with a given value for a specified number of clocks